Money & Subsidies

 The Subsidy Stack: How It Works

-There are three main types of childcare financial support:
+There are three main types of support:

 Basic Subsidy

-For childcare (18 months to 6 years):
+Childcare (18 months to 6 years):

-• Non-SPARK centre: $300/month
+• Working mother: $300/month

-For infant care (2 to 18 months):
+Infant care (2 to 18 months):

 Additional Subsidy (Income-Based)